szymonkups/react-boilerplate/readme.md

 Starts webpack-dev-server.
 ___
 ```
-npm run build
+npm run dev
 ```
-Bulds project in development mode under `build/` directory.
+Bulds project in development mode under `build/dev/` directory.
 JavaScript and CSS are bundled into one file.
 ___
 ```
-npm run production
+npm run prod
 ```
-Builds project for production under `production/` directory.
+Builds project for production under `build/prod/` directory.
 JavaScript is minimized, CSS is extracted to separate file to speed up loading.